wp-plugins/beds24-online-booking/readme.txt

 The plugin is free to use but you do need an account with Beds24.com.
 A free trial account is available at http://www.beds24.com/join.html

-=Features=
+= Features =
-*Real-time availability and commission free online bookings *Customisable booking widgets
+* Real-time availability and commission free online bookings
+* Customisable booking widgets
-*Multiple rates and discounts
+* Multiple rates and discounts
-*Multi language booking page
+* Multi language booking page
-*Online payments
+* Online payments
-*Optional channel manager
+* Optional channel manager

-=Features for Hotel Groups and Agencies=
+= Features for Hotel Groups and Agencies =
-*Agency seach box
+* Agency seach box
-*Subaccounts with access control
+* Subaccounts with access control

 == Installation ==

-Installation through WordPress control panel:
+= Installation through WordPress control panel: =

 1. Login to your WordPress account using the administrators username and password.
 2. Click the plugins icon on the left menu.